 Research studies confirm the problems with the retrievable IVC filters.
-A 2013 research study published at the Journal of American Medical Association (JAMA) looked at the filter’s failure.
-It reviewed medical records of a level 1 trauma center for the indications, complications and management of the IVC filters.
-According to the JAMA study:
+A 2013 research study published in the Journal of American Medical Association (JAMA) looked at the filter’s failure.
+It reviewed medical records of a level 1 trauma center for the indications, complications, and management of the IVC filters.

+Despite FDA warnings, physicians were not removing the filters.
 Researchers discovered only 58 out of 679 (less than 10%) retrievable IVC filters inserted were actually removed.
-Other results discovered majority of the filters remained in patients longer than medically necessary with the following results:
+Other results discovered a majority of the filters remained in patients longer than medically necessary with the following results:

 It is up to the manufacturer to satisfy safety concerns using a combination of testing and trials.
 However, many lawsuits have been filed claiming that the manufacturers of these filters have not satisfied safety concerns and, instead, continue to move forward with sales of these filters.